From the Ground to the Cloud: Day 5

 Wearables for Health

-Some of Arm’s sustainability funding to UNICEF has been used to help support the development of a wearables research study which is about to begin in rural communities.
+Some of Arm’s funding to UNICEF has been used to help support the development of a wearables research study which is about to begin in rural communities.

 The idea is to use multiple wearable sensors – developed by researchers and start-up companies from across the world – to build a comprehensive data picture of the health and social development of children in vulnerable communities.
 We met representatives from five of these teams, whose technology between them spanned proximity sensors for social networking and disease transmission studies; EEG and ECG wearables; and physical environment monitoring.